ane/ane.github.io/_drafts/are-my-services-talking-to-each-other.md

 ## Seeing is not enough

 Our first instinct is to peer at the logs.
 So we go through each *edge* in the network and see if there's a fault.
-This means looking at least at *n-1* edges for each fault!
+This means for `n` nodes looking at least at *n-1* edges for each fault!
 Adding insult to injury are the implicit dependencies we have to keep in mind.

-Something that gives me *visibility* is not enough in this case.
+Additionally, something that gives me *visibility* is not enough in this case.
 I am interested in the flow of information from one place or the other.
 Thus using service discovery tools like ZooKeeper do not solve the problem.
 The thought experiment already assumes that the nodes are there, only the communication between them is broken.

 In the Internet world, with the TCP protocol, communication is reliable and error-checked.
 That means, if A were a network element and wanted to send things over to C, in case of a successful delivery C